faryabib/faryabib.github.io/index.md

 Our lab focuses on understanding the mechanisms of epigenetic desregulation in cancer.
 We are particularly interested in understanding how signaling-dependent transcription factors such as Notch reorganize cancer epigenome.
 This mechanistic knowledge constitutes an important step toward leveraging selective disruption of epigenetic homeostasis as targeted therapeutic options.

-In our studies, we benefit from genome-wide assays elucidating the imapact of transcription factors on chromatin folding and activity.
+In our studies, we benefit from genome-wide assays elucidating the impact of transcription factors on chromatin folding and activity.
 We also use single-cell measurements to study how heterogeneity of chromatin activity (scATAC-seq) and folding (3D DNA FISH) impacts cancer cell response to targeted therapies.

 In summary, we focus on the intersection of chromatin and cancer biology and blend in state-of-the-arts technologies to systematically elucidate: